-Applicants are asked to review the AGF guidelines, answer designated questions and upload their current Budget, Strategic Plan, Organization Effectiveness form and various other documents.
+Applicants are asked to review the AGF guidelines, answer designated questions and upload their current Budget, Strategic Plan, and various other documents.
 The AGF application should include sufficient information to allow assessment against the Performance Criteria.

 DETAILED 3-YEAR BUDGET